 16. Gandy dancers:

-As the technology developed with the change in time, many industries flourished and at the same time many jobs became more and more obsolete.
+As technology developed with the change in time, many industries flourished and at the same time, many jobs became more and more obsolete.